lex-node/governance/constitution/constitution.md

 ### Judiciary

-4.34.
+4.x.
+The judiciary functions of the Pocket Network are performed by Aragon Court.

+4.x.
 Any Voter can challenge actions, if they think the action violates this Constitution, and offer a settlement up to the amount staked by the proposer of the action.
 The proposer of the action can then choose to either accept the settlement, cancelling their action, or stake more collateral to raise a dispute.
 The outcome of disputes under this Judiciary function will be determined per ‘3.
 Arbitration’.

 ### Diplomatic & Regulatory / Nodes